bjornvester/xjc-gradle-plugin/README.md

 }
 ```

-Note that the above plugin is only compatible with JAXB 2.x.
+Note that the above plugin is only compatible with JAXB 2.x, at least at the time of this writing.
+There is a fork [here](https://github.com/patrodyne/hisrc-basicjaxb) that you may try for JAXB 3.x and the `jakarta` namespace.

 If you have trouble activating a plugin and is unsure whether it has been registered, you can run Gradle with the --debug option.
 This will print additional information on what plugins were found, what their option names are, and what plugins were activated.
 Note that in order to activate a third-party plugin, you must always provide at least one option (and usually just one) from the plugin.

 ### Supporting Date/Time APIs introduced in Java 8

 By default, XJC will map date and time types to difficult-to-use Java types like XMLGregorianCalendar.
 If you like to use the newer Data/Time APIs from package java.time, you must use a mapper and write a custom binding file.